mquinodo/AutoMap/README.md

 An example can be found in the Resources (RetNet_hg19.txt).
 The genome reference must be the same that the analysed VCF files.

 #### Outputs for single individual
-The output text file (.HomRegions.tsv) and pdf file (.HomRegions.pdf) will be place in a folder with the name of the individual analysed in the output directory.
+The output text file (.HomRegions.tsv) and pdf file (.HomRegions.pdf or .HomRegions.chrX.pdf if option --chrX is used) will be place in a folder with the name of the individual analysed in the output directory.

 #### Outputs for multiple individuals
 The output will be the same as individual output with an additional one containing the common regions of all analysed individuals.